At a grand media event in New Delhi, India, Asus Zenfone 3 Max was launched on 8th November 2016. The Zenfone 3 Max comes in 2 models.

 It has come a long way.
-The new Zenfone 3 Max comes with a metallic build with lightweight Aluminum back cover unlike the leather finish on the previous Zenfone Max.
+The new Zenfone 3 Max comes with a metallic build with a lightweight aluminum back cover unlike the leather finish on the previous Zenfone Max.

-The smartphone doesn’t feel bulky, though it carries a large 4100 mAH battery capacity.
-The thickness is just 8.6 mm and it weighs 148 grams.
+The smartphone doesn’t feel bulky unlike the older generation Zenfone Max.
+However, it carries a massive 4100 mAH battery capacity.
+The thickness is just 8.6 mm, and it weighs 148 grams.

-The 2.5 D Curve Glass and Beautiful front design with Asus Logo.
+There is 2.5 D Curve Glass and Beautiful front design with Asus Logo.

 Asus has still kept the concentric design on the power and the volume rocker button.

-If you are used to FHD or a Quad HD screen for daily use you will notice the low resolution.
-The text and images looks good but are not as sharp as on most FHD screens.
-The screen has very thin bezel – only 2.25 mm.
+If you are used to FHD or a Quad HD screen for daily use, you will notice the low resolution.
+The text and images look acceptable but are not as sharp as on FHD screens.
+The screen has very thin side bezel – only 2.25 mm.

 Software and UI

 I am not a huge fan of their green, blue and grey color scheme as I prefer the stock Android on the Nexus devices or even the Touch wiz.

-It was not too much but definitely noticeable when you open 3-4 Apps together.
-A likely software update and final retail units could have better performance.
-The Zenfone 3 Max processor – MT-6737 is not much to write home about.
+It was not too much but was noticeable when you open 3-4 Apps together.
+Probably a software update could fix this, or the final retail units could be better.
+Notably, the Zenfone 3 Max processor – MT-6737 is not much to write home about.